Welcome to our review of 2019

 A number of YHANO member organisations underwent reorganisations in the later stages of 2019 which could impact on our membership and plans for 2020.

 In 2019 we tried out meeting virtually and successfully with three of our quarterly meetings via Skype.
 This provided more flexibility and allowed more people to get involved.
 Whether face to face or virtual, our meetings are still a forum that shares ideas, concerns, opportunities and information.

-In 2018, working together, we continued the challenge to ensure that neurological conditions are not forgotten in healthcare planning including by Sustainability Transformation Partnerships (STPs), Health and Care Partnerships, CCGs and hospital trusts across Yorkshire and the Humber.
+In 2019, working together and in partnership with the National Neurological Alliance, we continued our work to ensure that neurological conditions are not forgotten in healthcare planning including by Sustainability Transformation Partnerships (STPs), Health and Care Partnerships, CCGs and hospital trusts across Yorkshire and the Humber.
 We have taken part in consultations and meetings, sharing the views of people with neurological conditions and encouraging the development of better services.

 Neurological conditions awareness sessions – YHANO members worked with a range of organisations to deliver awareness sessions about neurological conditions to non-specialist health and care professionals.
 The aim was to provide more in-depth information about conditions to better enable professionals to support people with these conditions.

 The sessions included: Sheffield social care teams; Lincolnshire County Council staff; Bradford, Hull and Rotherham Increasing Access to Psychological Therapies (IAPT) or mental health teams and the Scarborough Occupational Therapy community team.
 All the sessions were very well received.

 We plan to continue this approach in 2020.
 We have scheduled sessions with North East Lincolnshire and Kirklees IAPT teams and North Lincolnshire social care staff.